DevPrasath6/AI-Agent-Framework/frontend/README.md

-# AI Agent Framework Frontend
+# AI Agent Frontend (Advanced)

-React frontend for interacting with the AI Agent Framework backend.
+This folder contains a fully-featured React frontend scaffold for the AI Agent Framework.
+Configure REACT_APP_API_URL in .env to point to your Django API.